opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 To make any changes to the automatically populated mappings, use the dropdown arrows across from the rule field names to specify a preferred log field name for the mapping.
 After completing the mappings, select the **Next** button in the lower-right corner of the screen.
 The Set up alerts page appears.

-## Set up alerts
+## Step 3.
+Set up alerts

 At this stage, setting up alerts is optional for creating a new detector.
 Alerts can be configured at any stage of setup, including from the Findings window.
 This section describes the process for defining the alert conditions during creation of a detector.
 For the method of setting up an alert from findings, see [Working with findings](#findings).

 To skip directly to generating findings from the detector, select the **Remove alert trigger** button and then the **Next** button in the lower-right corner of the screen.
 Review the detector's definition and then select the **Create** button in the lower-right corner of the screen.
 The detector is created.
+{: .tip }

-To setup an alert for the detector at this stage of detector creation, continue with the following steps:
+To set up an alert for the detector at this stage of detector creation, continue with the following steps:

 1. In the **Alert trigger** section, give the alert a trigger name.
 1. To define rule matches for the alert, select security rules, severity level, and tags.